mlan/docker-postfix-amavis/README.md

 substitute for the address Postfix is trying to resolve.
 Example, only consider the email address of users who also have `objectclass=posixAccount`; `LDAP_QUERY_FILTER_USER=(&(objectclass=posixAccount)(mail=%s))`.

 ### Optional LDAP parameters

+#### `LDAP_QUERY_ATTRS_USER`

+As mentioned in [mailbox maps and authentication](#mailbox-maps-and-authentication) what the LDAP lookup returns can be used as a mailbox-path or a username depending on if the messages will be delivered to a local mailbox or is transported for delivery elsewhere.
+The default attribute to return is `LDAP_QUERY_ATTRS_USER=mail`.
+Use this variable if another attribute is to be returned.

 #### `LDAP_GROUP_BASE`